ainsleydev/website/content/posts/optimise-seo.md

 #!/bin/bash

 # Shell script to convert images in the public folder
-# to WebP and optimise JPG's and PNGs.
+# to AVIF's WebP's and optimise JPG's and PNGs.
 # Author - Ainsley Clark

 # Set Variables